-A M.A.P. student is allowed to participate in the Marietta College Commencement ceremony only if the student has completed all M.A.P. program requirements except Thesis II by the end of the spring term, with Thesis I completed by Spring Break.
+A MAP student is allowed to participate in the Marietta College Commencement ceremony only if the student has completed all MAP program requirements except Thesis II by the end of the spring term, with Thesis I completed by Spring Break.
 Satisfactory progress in the thesis will be confirmed with the program director, in consultation with the thesis advisor, to determine eligibility.

-Admission to the M.A.P.
-Program
+Admission to the MAP Program

-Admission to the graduate program is competitive and selective.
+Admission to the MAP program is competitive and selective.
 Students applying are required to have completed either a bachelor's degree with a major or minor in psychology from an accredited college or university or to have completed a minimum of twelve undergraduate credit hours in psychology.
 Applicants are expected to have completed the following courses: Introductory Psychology, Statistics, and Research Methods.
-Minimal qualifications for acceptance into the graduate program are an overall undergraduate GPA of 3.0 and a GPA of 3.0 in psychology and official test scores from the General Test of the Graduate Record Examination (GRE).
-Some exceptions to these requirements may be considered; contact the M.A.P. program director for more information.
-Usually, students will be accepted in the Spring for Fall admission.
+Minimal qualifications for acceptance into the graduate program are an overall undergraduate GPA of 3.0, a GPA of 3.0 in psychology, and official test scores from the General Test of the Graduate Record Examination (GRE).
+Additionally, letters of recommendation are requested as part of the application process.
+Some exceptions to these requirements may be considered; contact the MAP program director for more information.
+Students may be accepted for either Fall or Spring admission.

-Five-year (3+2) B.A./M.A.
-Program
+Five-year (3+2) BA/MA Program

-The M.A.P. program is designed for completion over two academic years.
-Additionally, a five-year combined Bachelor/Master of Arts (B.A./M.A.
-Program) degree is offered.
-The (3+2) B.A./M.A. option is open only to undergraduate students enrolled at Marietta College.
+The MAP program is designed for completion over two academic years.
+Additionally, a five-year combined Bachelor/Master of Arts (BA/MA Program) degree is offered.
+The (3+2) BA/MA option is open only to undergraduate students enrolled at Marietta College.
 Students choosing this option will have the opportunity to complete both a Bachelors Degree and a Masters Degree at Marietta College in five years.
 Accepted students have the opportunity to take graduate level courses during their senior undergraduate year and complete the graduate requirements during a 5th year in residence.
-Undergraduate psychology majors/minors at Marietta College who apply for the (3+2) five-year combined B.A./M.A. program will normally be evaluated for acceptance into the program following the completion of the first semester of the junior year.
+Undergraduate psychology majors/minors at Marietta College who apply for the (3+2) five-year combined BA/MA program will normally be evaluated for acceptance into the program following the completion of the first semester of the junior year.

-Acceptance into the (3+2) B.A./M.A. program does not excuse students from completing their undergraduate general education requirements, nor the requirements for the major/minor.
-Students accepted to the B.A./M.A. program are expected to handle the additional burden and responsibility of handling both their undergraduate and graduate course loads.
+Acceptance into the (3+2) BA/MA program does not excuse students from completing their undergraduate general education requirements, nor the requirements for the major/minor.
+Students accepted to the BA/MA program are expected to handle the additional burden and responsibility of handling both their undergraduate and graduate course loads.

-Admission to the (3+2) B.A./M.A. program is competitive and selective.
+Admission to the (3+2) BA/MA program is competitive and selective.